linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 03 Calculating Investment Returns.md

 Time Weighted Return  $= [(1 + R_1) \times (1 + R_2) \times \dots (1 + R_N) - 1] \times 100$ where  $R_{N}$  are the subperiod returns.

 The TWR assumes compounding and reinvestment of the gains earned in the previous subperiods.
 The expression (1 + the subperiod return) is called a wealth relative or growth rate, which represents the increase in capital over the subperiod.
-For example, if a portfolio is worth  $100 at the beginning of the subperiod, and$ 105 at the end of the subperiod before the next cash flow, the subperiod return is 5\% and the growth rate for the subperiod equals 1.05.
+For example, if a portfolio is worth  \$100 at the beginning of the subperiod, and\$ 105 at the end of the subperiod before the next cash flow, the subperiod return is 5\% and the growth rate for the subperiod equals 1.05.

 Below we will illustrate the steps to calculate a TWR.
 We calculate the TWR for a month where fund market values were: